geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 	- Group email address: When you tab into this field, **insidesales** will appear; leave this as the group email address <br/>

 		**IMPORTANT:** To the right of the **Group email address** field is the domain field.
-It’s already prefilled with the custom **XXYYZZa.CustomDomain.us** on-premises domain, and if you select the drop-down arrow, no other domains appear (this is different from adding users).
+It’s already prefilled with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** on-premises domain, and if you select the drop-down arrow, no other domains appear (this is different from adding users).
 So the value in this field can be left as is.   <br/>

-		After configuring this field, the Inside Sales group email address should appear as: **insidesales@XXYYZZa.CustomDomain.us**
+		After configuring this field, the Inside Sales group email address should appear as: **insidesales@XXYYZZa.xxxCustomDomainxxx.xxx**

 	- Description: **Collaboration group for the Inside Sales team**